 And while all of those questions matter, there are some basic guidelines that apply to almost any event budget.
 That’s what we are here to talk about today.

-Because money is finite, and events can be incredibly expensive, one of the most critical parts of event planning is budgeting.
+Because money is finite, and events can be incredibly expensive, one of the most critical parts of event planning is creating the perfect event budget.

 You don’t want to be known as the event planner that always goes over budget, but you also don’t want to be known as the event planner that constantly cuts corners to save a penny.

 You don’t want to have a penny-pinching reputation for a few reasons.

 One reason is that an event that is cheap, feels cheap.

 And another reason is that vendors and venues won’t want to work with you if you are constantly trying to squeeze them.

 7 Steps to Create the Perfect Event Budget

 It’s important to give yourself plenty of time to create the perfect event budget, and make sure you create one that is realistic, flexible, and all-encompassing.